ioccc-src/winner/1987/hines/README.md

 ### Alternate code

-An alternate version of this entry, `hines.alt.c`.
+An alternate version of this entry is in `hines.alt.c`.
 With older compilers you can try the alt version:

     make alt